earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**

-This function creates a **polar heatmap** to visualize the two-dimensional
+This function creates a **polar heatmap**, a novel visualization method
+developed as part of the analytics framework in :cite:t:`kouadiob2025`,
-density distribution of data points.
-It is particularly powerful for
+to visualize the two-dimensional density distribution of data points.
+It is
-uncovering relationships between a linear variable (mapped to the radius)
+particularly powerful for uncovering relationships between a linear
-and a cyclical or ordered variable (mapped to the angle).
-It answers the
+variable (mapped to the radius) and a cyclical or ordered variable
-question: "Do high or low values of one metric tend to concentrate at
+(mapped to the angle).
+It answers the question: "Do high or low values
-specific times, seasons, or categories?"
+of one metric tend to concentrate at specific times, seasons, or categories?"

 **Mathematical Concept:**
 The plot is a 2D histogram in polar coordinates.